platformio/platformio-docs/tutorials/core/unit_testing_blink.rst

 Unit Testing of a "Blink" Project
 =================================

-The goal of this tutorial is to demonstrate how is simple to use :ref:`unit_testing`.
+The goal of this tutorial is to demonstrate how simple it is to use :ref:`unit_testing`.

 * **Level:** Beginner
 * **Platforms:** Windows, macOS, Linux